-A professor of sociology at the State University of New York at Stony Brook since the mid-1970s, Michael Schwartz has written extensively on the topic of popular protest and insurgency, and on U.S. business and government dynamics.
+Born May 9, 1942, Michael Herman Schwartz is a Professor Emeritus of sociology at the State University of New York at Stony Brook, where he has taught since the mid-1970s.
+He has written extensively on the topic of popular protest and insurgency, and on U.S. business and government dynamics.
 His work has appeared in such publications as Against the Current, the Asia Times, Contexts, the International Socialist Review, Mother Jones Magazine, the Marxist journal Science & Society, Socialist Worker, TomDispatch, Z Magazine, and ZNet.

 Schwartz has authored and/or edited books on radical theory (Radical Politics and Social Structure, 1976); assaults on the American business community (Power Structure of American Business, 1985); and polemics against his ideological opponents (Social Policy and the Conservative Agenda).

 In an ostensible show of solidarity with the working class, the Harvard-educated Schwartz (Ph.D.
 1971) is also listed as an affiliate faculty member with the Center for Study of Working Class Life, a Stony Brook facility that promotes “multiple forms of scholarship, teaching, and activism related to working-class life and cultures.”
 The Center is headed by the Marxist economist Michael Zweig.